GuangningLiu/GuangningLiu.github.io/index.md

 # Guangning Liu
-- I am a master's degree candidate in Management Science and Engineering from Southwest Jiaotong University, Chengdu China.
+- I am a master's degree candidate in Operations Research and Analytics from National University of Singapore.
 - This page provides a brief biography, including my Education, Research Experience, Publication, Honors & Awards, and Skills.
 - If you need further detailed information, please contact *liuguangning@my.swjtu.edu.cn*.